-A product life cycle is the cycle that a product goes through, from development to decline.
+The product life cycle is the succession of stages that a product goes through during its existence, starting from development and ultimately ending in decline.
 It's typically broken up into six stages.
 Business owners and marketers use the product life cycle to make important decisions and strategies on advertising budgets, product prices, and packaging.

 The development stage of the product life cycle is the research phase before a product is introduced to the marketplace.
 This is when companies bring in investors, develop prototypes, test product effectiveness, and strategize their launch.
 Due to the nature of this stage, companies spend a lot of money without bringing in any revenue because the product isn't being sold yet.